soubhiksanyal/RingNet/README.md

 ## Download models

 * Downlaod pretrained RingNet weights from the [project website](https://ringnet.is.tue.mpg.de), downloads page.
 Copy this inside the **model** folder
-* Download Flame model from [here](http://flame.is.tue.mpg.de/).
+* Download FLAME model from [here](http://flame.is.tue.mpg.de/).
 Copy it inside the **flame_model** folder.
 This step is optional and only required if you want to use the output Flame parameters to play with the 3D mesh,i.e., to neutralize the pose and expression and only using the shape as a template for other methods like [VOCA (Voice Operated Character Animation)](https://github.com/TimoBolkart/voca).

 ## Demo

 RingNet requires a loose crop of the face in the image.

+#### Output predicted mesh rendering

 Run the following command from the terminal to check the predictions of RingNet
 ```
 python -m demo --img_path *.jpg --out_folder ./RingNet_output
 ```
 Provide the image path and it will output the predictions in **./RingNet_output/images/**.

+#### Output predicted mesh

 If you want the output mesh then run the following command
 ```